astrogames06/ObsidianTest/README.md

 # ObsidianTest
-this is a test for git
+this is a test for git with obsidian